UgbabeMark/EFS-Filesystem-Deployment/README.md

   ![Enrollment](Images/efs1.png)

-  Click on created EfsFilesystem to configure settings.
+  Click on the created EfsFilesystem to configure settings.

   ![Enrollment](Images/efs2.png)

   Configure the filesystem settings.

-  Copy DNS Name, Select Network and choose manage
+  Copy the DNS Name, Select Network and choose to manage

   ![Enrollment](Images/efs3.png)

-  Choose only availbility zone where your instance was created.
+  Choose only the availability zone where your instance was created.

-  Delete defult security group and select the one you created ans Save.
+  Delete the default security group, select the one you created and Save.
   # ![Enrollment](Images/efs4.png)

 # 4. Mount EFS on EC2 Instances: